DeFiCh/defichain.com/content/white-paper.en.md

 ### Building on Top of Bitcoin

 One of the major challenges in new blockchains is creating the robust immutability available after a critical mass of users and blocks secure the chain.
-To provide immediate security and immutability of the blockchain, the DeFi Blockchain will be anchoring itself to the bitcoin blockchain.
-Every few minutes, the DeFi Blockchain saves its most recent Merkle tree to the Bitcoin blockchain, similar to how Rootstock (Turing Complete Smart contracts secured by Bitcoin https://www.rsk.co/) is planning on connecting to Bitcoin.
+To provide immediate security and immutability of the blockchain, DeFiChain will be anchoring itself to the bitcoin blockchain.
+Every few minutes, DeFiChain saves its most recent Merkle tree to the Bitcoin blockchain, similar to how Rootstock (Turing Complete Smart contracts secured by Bitcoin https://www.rsk.co/) is planning on connecting to Bitcoin.
 In this fashion, the most recent chain is always fully secure and immutable, and can be checked against the most recent record anchored to Bitcoin.
-Over time, the DeFi Blockchain will space out the anchors at larger intervals.
+Over time, DeFiChain will space out the anchors at larger intervals.
 This anchoring mechanism ensures provably immutable records from day one and defends against attacks, hackers and vulnerabilities that can cause concern in emerging chains.

-At the same time the DeFi Blockchain keeps its own consensus mechanism and function set, allowing for all those characteristics that Bitcoin does not inherently have.
-This is achieved by the DeFi Blockchain being a dedicated non-Turing-complete blockchain, designed specifically for the decentralized finance (DeFi) industry built on top of Bitcoin.
-The DeFi Blockchain provides full functionality for this specific segment of the DLT community, sacrificing other types of functionality for simplicity, rapid throughput and security.
+At the same time DeFiChain keeps its own consensus mechanism and function set, allowing for all those characteristics that Bitcoin does not inherently have.
+This is achieved by DeFiChain being a dedicated non-Turing-complete blockchain, designed specifically for the decentralized finance (DeFi) industry built on top of Bitcoin.
+DeFiChain provides full functionality for this specific segment of the DLT community, sacrificing other types of functionality for simplicity, rapid throughput and security.
-The DeFi Blockchain utilizes a completely decentralized Proof-of-Stake mechanism allowing for:
+DeFiChain utilizes a completely decentralized Proof-of-Stake mechanism allowing for:

 - a massive scalable and energy conserving consensus.
 - fast transactions and high security